KxSystems/docs/docs/wp/disaster-recovery/index.md

 tickerplant dies, this could trigger a failover of the subscriber to the secondary process.
 The subscriber isn’t lost and could reconnect to the secondary TP, allowing seamless transition.
-Clients that have subscribed to the tickerplant will receive a closed connection callback to [`.z.pc`](../../ref/dotz.md#zpc-close).
+Clients that have subscribed to the tickerplant receive a closed connection callback to [`.z.pc`](../../ref/dotz.md#zpc-close).
 They could then use this to seamlessly switch over to the secondary.
 Depending on the time taken to switch and connect to the secondary tickerplant, there may be some data loss.
 However, the